 Toy manufacturing workers of all types, from engineers and assemblers to machine operators, are a big part of making kids around the world smile.
 This time of year, stress and demand can be high.
 Imagine thousands of toy manufacturing facilities as part of Santa’s workshop.
 Warehouses need to be on top of new ways to keep up with demand now more than ever by improving and updating work processes.

 Lean tools such as 5S help facilities across all industries improve efficiency and eliminate downtime by leveraging visual communication and lean workplace practices.
 Using 5S labels and color-coding methods, workers can quickly identify tools, supplies, and procedures at the point-of-use.
+Convey important OSHA-required safety messages and other information through bold signs and labels.
 Floor marking is also useful for efficiency and safety.
 Outline work stations, direct the flow of traffic, indicate safe boundaries, and more using floor signs and tape.
 Opportunities are vast to ease the challenge of a growing workplace using lean manufacturing tools.